wallish77/wlsh_nodes/README.md

 Take an input image and do a quick simple scale (or scale & crop) to one of the ideal SDXL resolutions

 ### Image Save with Prompt Data
 Save an image with prompt information embedded as a comment or exif data similar to how Auto1111 does it.
 Need to feed it various pieces of information and then specify the filename syntax for replacement if desired.
 Filename ptions include `%time` for timestamp, `%model` for model name (via input node or text box), `%seed` for the seed (via input node), and `%counter` for the integer counter (via primative node with 'increment' option ideally).
 Writes the above as well as positive and negative prompts (**convert their widgets to inputs to connect to a prompt string box for easy automation**).
-As far as I can tell, does not remove the ComfyUI 'embed workflow' feature.
+As far as I can tell, does not remove the ComfyUI 'embed workflow' feature for PNG.

+Many options are optional for saving.

 ### Save Prompt Info
 As the above, but to a txt file